 Silver does tarnish, although frequent wear will minimize tarnishing.
 Often silver takes on a "patina" or finish that results from the contact of the silver with the person's unique skin chemistry.

 Given silver's lower cost, it is a leading metal in fashion jewelry.
 In some cases, craftsman experiment with new and innovative designs in silver that are later duplicated in the more expensive gold and platinum.
+Silver is popular with people who like a more casual look.

 The story of gold is as rich and complex as the metal itself.
 Wars have been fought for it; love has been declared with it.
 Ancient Egyptian hieroglyphs portray gold as the brilliance of the sun; modern astronomers use mirrors coated with gold to capture images of the heavens.By 325 BC the Greeks had mined for gold from Gibraltar to Asia Minor.
 In 1848 AD John Marshall found flakes of gold whilst building a sawmill near Sacramento and so triggered the gold rush in California.
 The value of gold is undeniable.